avasdao/nexajs/packages/Address/README.md

 # NexaJS Address

-A suite of Address query, monitoring and formatting utilities.
+A comprehensive suite of Address querying, monitoring and formatting utilities.

 ## Contents